alexbradd/cg-project-2023/seng/README.md

    Keep an eye on which component searches for which during initialization.
 If you have circular dependencies, tough luck, find a way to remove them.

-3. Texture order is important since it is the set order the shader will receive them in

 ### Component system